timonmasberg/divera247/README.md

 # Divera 24/7 API Wrapper

-An unofficial Node package to interface with Divera 24/7.
+An unofficial Node package to interface with Divera 24/7 by wrapping the mess the API is into a usable library.
 This is not in any way affiliated with divera247.com / DIVERA GmbH.<br>
 Official Divera API Documentation can be found here: https://api.divera247.com/

 ## Current features finished and planned